invibeme/chekin-host-sdk/packages/react/README.md

-# chekin-host-sdk-react
+# @chekinapp/host-sdk-react

 React components and hooks for integrating Chekin's host management platform into React applications.
-Built on top of the core `chekin-host-sdk` package.
+Built on top of the core `@chekinapp/host-sdk` package.

 ## Overview